wdi-atx-10/testing-student-object/README.md

 Using what we learned today with [Mocha](https://mochajs.org/) and [Chai](http://chaijs.com/), let's develop some tests for `student` objects.

-Here's the code we just wrote and want to test:
+Here's the code we've just written and want to test:

 ```js
 // student.js